min69u/Reforestation/README.md

-## What lies at the bottom of the ocean and twitches?
-A nervous wreck.
+## Why do ducks make great detectives?
+They always quack the case.